Keith Loftis enters his seventh season as the head coach of the Assumption College men’s lacrosse program following a strong 2018 campaign.

 Loftis came to Assumption from Wheaton College (Mass.), where as an assistant coach he was the defensive coordinator and goalie coach.
 He was a part of the most successful season in the history of the program and mentored the 2012 Pilgrim League Goalie of the Year.

-Prior to his time at Wheaton, Loftis worked for 12 seasons as the assistant coach at Division I Providence College (R.I.), working with the team's defensive unit and serving as the recruiting coordinator.
-While at Providence, his team qualified for the NCAA Tournament on three occasions (2004, 2006, 2007), along with capturing three Metro Atlantic Athletic Conference (MAAC) tournament titles and four regular-season crowns.
-He coached five MAAC Defensive Players of the Year, along with one United States Intercollegiate Lacrosse Association (USILA) All-American defender at Providence.
+Prior to Wheaton, Loftis was an assistant coach at Division I Providence College, leading the defensive unit and serving as recruiting coordinator for 12 seasons.
+During his time at Providence, the program made three appearances in the Division I NCAA Tournament (2004, 2006, 2007), while also winning three Metro Atlantic Athletic Conference (MAAC) tournament titles and four regular-season championships.
+He coached five MAAC Defensive Players of the Year and one United States Intercollegiate Lacrosse Association (USILA) All-American defenseman.

 Loftis began his collegiate coaching career at Cobleskill State University (N.Y.), where he was the program's head coach for the 1998 and 1999 seasons.

-A native of Whitesboro, N.Y., Loftis earned his Associates degree in liberal arts at Morrisville State in 1995, along with his Bachelor of Arts degree in psychology at Potsdam State in 1997.
-In addition, he earned his Master's degree in education/counseling from Providence in 2001.
+A native of Whitesboro, N.Y., Loftis earned his Associates degree in Liberal Arts at Morrisville State in 1995, his Bachelor of Arts degree in psychology at Potsdam State in 1997 and his Master's degree in education/counseling from Providence in 2001.